Throrvik/minturnus-redesign/README.md

 These scripts expect the tables `friend_requests` and `friends` in the database as described in `js/friends.js`.

+The search endpoint requires at least two characters in `query`.
+Results are filtered with a fuzzy match.
+The query may match any part of a user's first or last name (split on spaces or hyphen) if the Levenshtein distance is one or the part starts with the query.

 ### Creating the friends tables

 You can create the required tables manually or import the provided